Choco raises $33.5M to bring restaurants and suppliers a modern ingredient ordering platform – TechCrunch

 “[Leaving voicemails] a very tedious process and one that’s very prone to error but [restaurants] are going to repeat it every day,” Choco CEO Daniel Khachab tells TechCrunch.
 “This ‘system’ is highly inefficient and wasteful, but it’s our main competitor.”

-Choco’s mobile app has an interface reminiscent of popular consumers apps with a Messenger-like chat interface for communication between suppliers and restaurants and a Postmates-like ordering list that makes ordering as easy as tapping away on one’s commonly purchased ingredients.
+Choco’s mobile app has an interface reminiscent of popular consumer apps, with a Messenger-like chat interface for communication between suppliers and restaurants and a Postmates-like ordering list that makes ordering as easy as tapping away on one’s commonly purchased ingredients.

-There’s a big opportunity here, and Khachab has been growing the Choco team at breackneck speeds to ensure that it is the solution to beat.
-The 18-month-old team has 100 employees already and is announcing that they’ve closed a big $33.5 million Series A led by Bessemer Venture Partners.
+There’s a big opportunity here, and Khachab has been growing the Choco team at breakneck speeds to ensure that it is the solution to beat.
+The 18-month-old team has 100 employees already and is announcing that they’ve closed a $33.5 million Series A led by Bessemer Venture Partners .

 Choco is in 15 cities across Europe and the U.S. and says their early customers include everyone from Michelin-starred restaurants to burger chains.
 The company has now raised $41 million to date.
 Other investors include Atlantic Labs, Target Global, Visionaries Club and Greyhound.